AlbertoBasalo/aidd/generators/2-database-designer.instructions.md

 3. Identify subdomains and list entities under each subdomain.
    1. Group entities based on their relationships and functionalities.
    2. Some entities may belong to multiple subdomains.
+   3. Feel free to reuse entities across subdomains.
+      1. In such cases use specific subset of attributes for each subdomain.
 4. For each entity,
    1. List attributes with data types and descriptions.
    2. Specify primary and foreign keys, optional fields, and derived fields.